Gordon Birtwistle: MP

 That October, he introduced a private members bill to the Commons demanding improved careers advice for 12 to 16-year-old students.
 Although the bill received cross-party support and was given an unopposed first reading, it did not progress further.
 In March 2013, he was appointed as Government Apprenticeship Ambassador to Business, a new role intended to raise the profile and prestige of apprenticeships.

 He was one of only a few Liberal Democrat MPs to oppose allowing same sex couples to marry, rebelling against his party in a number of Commons votes on the issue in 2013–14.
 He has been quoted as saying "Civil partnerships are fine.
 Gay marriage is just not on".
 He also said "I have been against it right from the beginning because I believe that's the view of the vast majority of people in Burnley".

 In 2014, Birtwistle called for fellow Liberal Democrat parliamentary candidate Maajid Nawaz to be de-selected and his party membership cancelled, after he posted a controversial cartoon of Jesus and Muhammad on Twitter.

 At the 2015 general election, Birtwistle lost his seat to Labour's Julie Cooper, who had also stood in 2010.
 However, the 6.2% swing away from Birtwistle was less than half the 15.2% national swing against his party.
 Birtwistle stood again in 2017, but was unsuccessful, and fell behind the Conservatives, into third place.
-In 2019, Birtwistle contested Burnley for the seventh time.
+In 2019, Birtwistle contested Burnley again.
 He remained in third place, but the Liberal Democrat constituency vote share declined again, falling to its lowest level since the party's formation in 1988.
+In 2024, Birtwistle contested Burnley for the eighth time.
+He moved up to 2nd place, getting 23.1% of the vote, an increase from 9% last time.
+If Birtwistle had won, he would have been the second oldest MP in the Commons, being two weeks and two days younger than Roger Gale.